 Due to its elevation and inland location, Ankara has cold, snowy winters and hot, dry summers, with cool nightly temperatures.
 Rainfall occurs mostly during the spring and autumn.

 April 17 °C

 You may get detailed and updated information about the weather in Ankara here: https://mgm.gov.tr/eng/forecast-cities.aspx

 Ankara has developed its public transportation infrastructure in recent years and increased the number of its metro lines to five, which used to be only two for many years.
 Kızılay is the heart of public transportation in Ankara and ODTÜ has been well integrated into this network with its own station on the M2 Line.
 The detailed subway map is available at this link.

-Esenboğa Airport (ESB) is a modern and large airport providing domestic and international flights to tens of destinations.
+Esenboğa Airport (ESB) is a modern and large airport providing domestic and international flights to many destinations.
 It is located 28 km northeast of the city.
 From the airport, you can get to ODTÜ by

 The buses terminate at the bus station (otogar) named AŞTİ (pronounced ush-tee) standing for "Ankara Intercity Terminal".
-Most of the cities in Turkey have direct buses to the capital of Turkey, and buses are much faster than trains in Turkey, except the high-speed trains from İstanbul, Eskişehir and Konya.
-From the bus station, you can get to ODTÜ by metro connection.
-You can also take a taxi from the train station to the ODTÜ Ankara Campus.
-It costs approximately 30 Turkish Liras.
+Most of the cities in Türkiye have direct buses to the capital of Türkiye, and buses are much faster than trains in Türkiye, except the high-speed trains from İstanbul, Eskişehir, and Konya.
+From the bus station, you can get to ODTÜ by the metro connection.
+You can also take a taxi from the bus station to the ODTÜ Ankara Campus.
+It costs approximately 100 Turkish Liras.